 Customization options enable you to integrate screen sharing seamlessly into your application and customize both the presenter app and viewer page with your own branding.

-You can use up to five hours of sharing time free each month.
+We give you five hours of free sharing to get you started.
 This gives you a risk-free way of trying out the API to see if it meets your needs.

-Additional API sharing time is priced as follows:
+Additional API sharing time is billed based on usage.
+It is priced as follows:

 |Cost per participant||$0.003/minute||$0.007/minute||$0.010/minute|